NathanCheshire/Cyder/README.md

 and `debug_hash_password` with the value of your password hashed once using SHA256 (hint: you can hash your password inside of Cyder using the hashing widget).
 Follow the ini key-value format or copy from `props.ini` when creating your own props file.
-You may name your props file whatever you wish, just make sure you tell Cyder to load it in `PropLoader.java`s prop files list.
+You may name your props file whatever you wish, just make sure you tell Cyder to load it by ensuring the filename starts with `prop` and is an `ini` file.
 One last thing, make sure that you annotate these key props and any other props whose values you do not want appearing in the log files with `@no_log`.
 This will prevent the logger from writing the value to the log file when props are loaded at runtime.